cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 To explain this, let's simulate a code change.

-1. Open up the account/app.js file in the account directory with your favorite text editor, and make a change.
+1. Open up the account/app.js file in the account directory, and make a change.
+You can use the vi editor, VS Code or any other favorite text editor.

     ```
+    cd account
-    account/app.js
+    vi account/app.js
     ```
 For example, change the listening message:

     console.log('*NEW* Account Service is listening on port: '+ listenPort)

+Save the file.
 Now that we have a change, we need to build a new image in the registry.

-1. Make a new version 2 of the account application.
+2. Make a new version 2 of the account application.
     ```
     ibmcloud cr build -t $CRLOC/$CRNS/account:2 .
     ```

-Now that we have a new image, the Kubernetes administrator can update the deployment.
+3. Now that we have a new image, the Kubernetes administrator can update the deployment.

     kubectl edit deployment/dep-account

-Now replace the line
+Replace the line

       - image: us.icr.io/cas2019jd40/account:1